samarthya/free.time/README.md

   Pretty much delete everything in the `app.component.html` file and will start from there.

-### Running the development server - Application testing.
+### Running the development server - Application testing

 You can use `ng serve` for the dev server & navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### Build - Use --prod for production build.
+### Build - Use --prod for production build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.